-When the days are becoming colder, and the temperature is dropping quickly, there’s nothing nicer than snuggling up in bed under a warm doona.
+When the days are getting warmer, you might want to reach for the AC or fan to help you cool down.
+Likewise, when the days are becoming colder, and the temperature is dropping quickly, there’s nothing nicer than snuggling up in bed under a warm doona.

 But did you know that the temperature of both your body and your surroundings can affect the quality of rest you get each night?

 Sleep is critical to your health and wellbeing, which means it's important to get the conditions right so you can sleep well and awaken refreshed.

 Sleep consists of several stages1, with the first being where you transition from waking and into light sleep.
 During the following stages, your body's core temperature gradually drops to reach the state of deep sleep.
 However, if your core temperature is too high, your brain can’t clearly differentiate waking and sleep, which directly affects how well you rest.